-If you’re reading this article, I presume you are actively considering a change in career.
-That change may be driven by financial necessity, boredom, frustration, or any one of a number of other reasons.
+If you’re reading this article, I presume you are actively considering a change in your career.
+That guide to changing careers may be driven by financial necessity, boredom, frustration, or any one of a number of other reasons.
 You are hardly alone.

 The purpose of this article is to help you make this journey more certain and smoother by focusing on the three critical elements necessary for an optimal transition: SHOWING UP, LETTING GO, and TRYING OUT.